How to Start a Function Band: A Step-by-Step Guide

 If you’re a singer, you might need to find musicians.
 If you’re a guitarist or drummer, you might be looking for a vocalist or keyboard player.

-Think about the instrumentation that fits your genre.
+Think about the instrumentation that fits your genre and the types of events you want to play.
 If your music relies on electronic sounds, make sure you have musicians who can recreate those elements live so your performance sounds as authentic as possible.

 Step 3: Plan Your Repertoire